AnisHerdev/youtube-video-speed-enhancer/README.md

 - Increase video speed with the `+` key.
 - Decrease video speed with the `-` key.
 - Speed range: 0.0x to 10.0x.
+- Change the speed jump rate using the popup

 ## Installation Guide